awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 ### Is there any dependency between my single\-AMI and multi\-AMI products?<a name="cft-faq-question-03"></a>

  No\.
-Individual software products and multi\-AMI solutions that include the same software offerings are separate products\.
+Individual products and multi\-AMI solutions that include the same software offerings are separate products\.
 If you update a product, it has no effect on any multi\-AMI solution product\.

 ### Are there any limitations on where I can offer or deploy these solutions?<a name="cft-faq-question-04"></a>